-Source: Generated by the researcher from the Annual Reports and Accounts of the sampled companies, using Stata (Version 11)
+Source: Generated by the researcher from the Annual Reports and Accounts of the sampled companies, using Stata (Version 12)

 The correlation matrix as per table 4 above shows the relationship between all pairs of independent variables used in the regression model.
 It reveals that all the independent variables have positive correlation with the dependent variable with exception of ACP, even though some of these components of working capital contribute insignificantly to profitability of companies.
 The values are on the diagonal are all 1.0000 which shows that each variable is perfectly correlated with itself.
+Though, all the independent variables have a positively correlated with ROA with exception of ACP, this shows that as the ITP, APP, CR, LOGSIZE increases the profitability of the firms increases and vice versa.
+On the other hand, the negative relationship that exists between the ACP, and ROA indicate that there is an inverse relationship between the ACP and the profitability.